Abstract dark background with gradient red-orange vertical lines on the left.

 AI breaks the traditional tradeoffs between SaaS and custom engineering.
 But removing cost and speed barriers does not remove architectural risk.

-- What it takes to move intelligence into execution without destabilizing systems
+This episode explores how AI changes what is economically possible and what it takes to move intelligence into execution without destabilizing systems.

 Featuring: